 Based on the response, most companies that support b) think that the conflict caused by MUSIM operation mainly happens at the band level, so at least the affected band information is required.
 For a), supported companies think that if all the bands within a BC are affected due to MUSIM operation, it may be more efficient to directly indicate the impacted BC.
 For c), there could be two use cases based on the companies comments.
 One is that the UE is possible to report the CC number reduction in case of intra-band CA, the other case is that the UE can report the reduced MIMO layer per CC.
 However, there are some concerns about bringing too much signaling overhead to support such granularity.
 Some companies that support d) think that reuse the same principle like IDC would mean less implementation effort for UE and gNB.
 The opposing companies think the situation in MUSIM is completely different from IDC, where MUSIM needs to also consider the capability reduction issue due to dual active operation.
 And the UE capability currently is based on the supported band/BC s, not on frequency level.
 Additionally, only one company thinks that the UE should also be able to report maximum number of supported CC.
 Due to majority companies’ preference of b), the rapporteur provides the below proposal:

-[10/13] UE can indicate impacted band(s) in a BC for the proactive reporting.
+[10/14] UE can indicate impacted band(s) in a BC for the proactive reporting, detailled signalling is FFS.

 Furthermore, to limit the reporting size, several companies think it is preferred that the network also provides some candidate frequency/band information that the network is interested in.
 Or some companies may think the UE should be allowed to report the impacted information for all supported frequencies/bands.
 Thus, according to the companies’ views, the following options can be considered: